ronojoyd/ronojoyd/README.md

-# Hi there 👋 I'm Ronojoy.
+# Hey there 👋 I'm Ronojoy.

 I’m a junior at Georgia Tech studying Computer Science, specializing in Devices and Artificial Intelligence (AI).
 Currently, I’m on track to graduate by December 2025.